February 4th

 1861

-Delegates from six southern states met in
+Delegates from six southern states met in Montgomery, Ala., to form the Confederate States of America.

 South Carolina in the American Civil War